 Running and Workouts

-I’ve realized I need those endorphins from exercise because I really believe they have an affect on my overall attitude and hormonal balance.
+I’ve realized I need those endorphins from exercise because I really believe they have an effect on my overall attitude and hormonal balance.
 Maybe other moms can agree?

-What’s your favorite way to include self care in your routine?
+What’s your favorite way to include self care in your motherhood routine?